-It’s an aperitivo style drink, like the Martini Fiero (but more bubbly).
-Both are perfect to enjoy before a meal, alongside some small bites and a good conversation.
+It’s an aperitivo-style drink, like the Martini Fiero (but more bubbly).
+Both are perfect for enjoying before a meal, alongside some small bites and a good conversation.

 A Spritz (pronounced “Spriss”) is a cocktail style that originated in Northern Italy, in the Veneto Region.
 Another example of a spritz is the Elderflower Aperol Spritz Cocktail.

 They are refreshing and not too high in alcohol content.
-Both are ideal to working up your appetite before a meal.
+Both are ideal for working up your appetite before a meal.

 The Difference Between Martini Liqueur and a Martini Cocktail

-Is there a difference between martini liqueur and a martini cocktail?
-No, Martini liqueur and a martini cocktail are the same.
+Is there a difference between a martini liqueur and a martini cocktail?
+No, a Martini liqueur and a martini cocktail are the same.

-Martini is a brand of Italian liqueurs that specialize in vermouths and sparkling wines.
+Martini is a brand of Italian liqueurs that specializes in vermouths and sparkling wines.
 Vermouths are red or white wines infused with all kinds of aromatics like herbs or fruits.

 What Goes Into This Martini Spritz?